cristinatuduri/Groceasyy/README.md

 * dicitonaries and lists
 * many functions in the imported libraries

+# Future Implementations
+- [ ] Stock availability for users
+- [ ] Expand to more supermarkets in Spain
+- [ ] Improve optimized route and create a visual route for users

 # Credits
-The authors for this project are:
+The project was created by:
-* Anita Rull
+- Anita Rull
-* Nora Rosa
+- Nora Rosa
-* Sebastian Llobet
+- Sebastian Llobet
-* Alberto Padilla
+- Alberto Padilla
-* Ramon Zubiaga
+- Ramon Zubiaga
-* Cristina Tuduri
+- Cristina Tuduri